-We have incorporated and intend to continue incorporating a number of generative AI features into our products.
-For instance, in September 2023 we announced the beta launch of Doc Assist, a document summarization product that uses generative AI to help small businesses review documents.
+We have incorporated and intend to continue incorporating a number of generative AI features into our offerings.
+For instance, in September 2023 we announced the launch of Doc Assist, a document summarization product that uses generative AI to help small businesses review documents.
 This technology, which is a new and emerging technology that is in its early stages of commercialization, presents a number of risks inherent in its use.
-Generative AI technologies can create accuracy issues, unintended biases and discriminatory outcomes.
-If the recommendations, forecasts, content, or analyses that AI applications, including Doc Assist, assist in producing are or are alleged to be deficient or inaccurate, we could be subjected to competitive harm, potential legal liability, and brand or reputational harm.
+Generative AI technologies, including the third-party large language models incorporated into our generative AI offerings, can create accuracy issues, unintended biases and discriminatory outcomes.
+If the recommendations, content, or analyses that AI applications, including Doc Assist, assist in producing are or are alleged to be deficient or inaccurate or if they are determined to constitute UPL, we could be subjected to competitive harm, potential legal liability, and brand or reputational harm.
 Some AI scenarios may also present ethical issues.
-Though measures have been taken to address algorithmic bias, if we enable or offer AI solutions that are controversial because of their perceived or real impact on human rights, privacy, employment, or other social issues, we may experience brand or reputational harm.
-Additionally, potential government regulation related to AI use and/or related ethics issues may expose us to legal liability and/or increase the burden and cost of research and development in this area, and failure to properly remediate AI usage or ethics issues may cause public confidence in AI to be undermined, which could slow adoption of AI in our solution.
+If we enable or offer AI solutions that are controversial because of their perceived or real impact on human rights, privacy, employment, or other social issues, we may experience brand or reputational harm.
+Additionally, present and future government regulation related to AI use and/or related ethics issues may expose us to legal liability and/or increase the burden and cost of research and development in this area, and failure to properly remediate AI usage or ethics issues may cause public confidence in AI to be undermined, which could slow adoption of AI in our solutions.
+Governments have passed and are likely to continue to pass additional laws regulating generative AI.
+Our use of this technology could result in additional compliance costs, regulatory investigations and actions, and lawsuits.